MPAKT/mpakt/README.md

 DIPpy uses webpacker, which may need you to install a bunch of stuff with yarn, for more information see https://www.botreetechnologies.com/blog/introducing-jquery-in-rails-6-using-webpacker

+## Thredded

+*WARNING* Thredded seems to crash rails on windows, I have spent some time investigating and it seems to be a sadly silent failure somewhere around the junction between thredded, rails render, rails logging, and windows.
+This makes it incredibly difficult to debug.
+Seems to work fine on linux so have stopped investigating.

 ## Test

 ### Execute test suite